Hueppy/minipython/doc/presentation.md

 ```

 # Symboltable
-informations about the source code
+hold informations about the source code
 * variables
 * function names
 * class names

 # Interpreter
+we can use the AST structure and the informations in the symbol table to execute the code

 # Test Cases
 ## Parameter handling